-- Discuss the issue with the child's teacher and agree a course of appropriate actions or sanctions in line with the school's behaviour policy. - Talk to the child and explain that bullying is wrong and hurts others. - Regularly discuss with the child how things are going at school. - Praise and encourage the child when they are being kind and considerate to others.
+- Discuss the issue with the school and agree a course of appropriate actions or sanctions in line with the school's behaviour policy. - o Talk to the child and explain that bullying is wrong and hurts others. - o Regularly discuss with the child how things are going at school. - o Praise and encourage the child when they are being kind and considerate to others.